GSamLabs/GSamBatteryMonitor-RootCompanion/README.md

 What does this do?

 * This  runs as a system privileged app and provides the caller access to the Battery Statistics that - prior to Android 4.4 - used to be accessible to any normal application.
+* This also provides the ability to read the content of small files to which the regular battery monitor has no access - wakelock files for example.

 Is Root really required?